-Take a look at this snapshot of the 1946 Memorial Day parade as the procession, led by marshall Winfield Keene, exited Evergreen Cemetery.
+Take a look at this snapshot of the 1946 Memorial Day parade as the procession, led by marshall Winfield Keene, exiting Evergreen Cemetery.

 Source: Image from the Local History Room Image Collection IC7.